jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerCardService/task.md

 Wow!
-You almost finish the project!
-It is the last step.
+You've almost finished the project!
+This is the last step.

 The package `jetbrains.kotlin.course.codenames.card` already has the regular class `CardService`.
-In this task you need to implement the `generateWordsCards` function with the following behaviour:
+In this task, you need to implement the `generateWordsCards` function with the following behavior:
-- if `words.size < TOTAL_AMOUNT`, you need to throw an error.
-The `words` is already defined variable with `List<String>`, that contains all possible words for the game.
-The `TOTAL_AMOUNT` you already declared in the `Utils` object in the `jetbrains.kotlin.course.codenames.utils` package.
+- If `words.size < TOTAL_AMOUNT`, you need to throw an error. `words` is an already defined variable with `List<String>`, which contains all possible words for the game. `TOTAL_AMOUNT` you already declared in the `Utils` object in the `jetbrains.kotlin.course.codenames.utils` package.
-- next, you need to _shuffle_ `words` and create `TOTAL_AMOUNT` cards by _taking_ them from the shuffled words list and creating new instances of the `Card` class.
+- Next, you need to _shuffle_ `words` and create `TOTAL_AMOUNT` cards by _taking_ them from the shuffled word list and creating new instances of the `Card` class.
-- don't forget to _drop_ all words from the `words` list that were used for the generated cards.
+- Don't forget to _drop_ all words from the `words` list that were used for the generated cards.

 Good luck!